 The Court public counter is currently closed to the public.
 Filing of court documents is still possible by physical delivery.
 Hard-copy documents and files, delivered to the Courts, will be collected at regular intervals.
 Documents for distribution will be posted on a daily basis, taking account of the possibility that a document may be sent electronically if urgent.
+More information can be found here.

 The Companies Registry are accepting electronic filing of all documents.
 Their public counter is currently closed to the public.